mozilla-mobile/mozilla-vpn-client/docs/rfcs/0004-suggested-excluded-apps-tech-spec.md

 -   Any easy ways to categorize games?
 (See [VPN-4433](https://mozilla-hub.atlassian.net/browse/VPN-4433).)
 -   How will we decide which apps are initially on the suggested list?
 -   Does the suggested list just include specific apps, or can it include entire directories (like well-known Windows game directories) and/or allow wildcard matching?
--   What is the process for adding an app to list, in light of potential security/privacy concerns when mis-adding apps?
+-   What is the process for adding an app to list, in light of potential security/privacy concerns when adding malicious apps?
 -   Some [details on deep linking](https://mozilla-hub.atlassian.net/browse/VPN-5034?focusedCommentId=785814).

 Implementation (estimated 37-60 points total)